 - North America: Influenza activity remained low in the sub-region with co-circulation of influenza B and A(H3N2).

-- The Caribbean and Central America: Respiratory virus activity remained low in the sub-region, but increased circulation of influenza B was observed in some countries (El Salvador, Honduras, Jamaica, Nicaragua, Panama, Puerto Rico) and A(H3N2) (Dominican Republic) was observed.
+- The Caribbean and Central America: Circulation of influenza B was observed in several countries (Costa Rica, El Salvador, Guatemala, Honduras, Jamaica, Nicaragua, Panama, Puerto Rico), as well as influenza A(H3) in Puerto Rico and A(H1N1)pdm09 in Panama.

 - South America – Andean Countries: RSV continued to circulate in most countries of the sub-region.
-Increased circulation of influenza was observed in Bolivia with co-circulation of A(H3N2) and A9H1N1pdm09; while activity remained low in the rest of the countries of this sub-region.
+Increased circulation of influenza was observed in Bolivia, with co-circulation of A(H3N2) and A(H1N1)pdm09.
+Although activity remained low in the rest of the sub-region, increased co-circulation of influenza A and B was observed.

-- South America - South Cone and Brazil: Most acute respiratory illness activity indicators in the sub-region continued to increase, especially in Chile, where observed ILI levels were similar to 2013.
-RSV continued to predominate.
-Regarding to influenza activity, A(H3N2) predominated (Argentina, Brazil, Chile and Paraguay).
+- South America - South Cone and Brazil: Most acute respiratory illness activity indicators in the sub-region continued to increase.
+RSV circulation was still observed, and among influenza viruses, A(H3N2) predominated (Argentina, Brazil, Chile, Paraguay, Uruguay).